 The market risk of the Fund, including the risk associated with the use of short opportunities, will be assessed within the regulatory limits specified below in the section entitled Financial Derivative Instruments (FDIs) using a risk management technique known as absolute VaR calculated using a parametric approach.
 The VaR approach is a measure of maximum potential loss.
 More particularly, the VaR approach measures the maximum potential loss at a given confidence level over a specific time period under normal market conditions.
-As specified in the section entitled Financial Derivative Instruments (FDIs) the Fund adopts a one-tailed 99% confidence level under normal market conditions for a one month holding horizon and considering at least three years of historical data.
-This is equivalent to saying that there is a 1% probability (confidence level) that the potential loss could be greater than the VaR amount.
-This is most likely to arise in abnormal market conditions or at times of extraordinary high impact events.
-In that instance the VaR approach does not measure the maximum potential loss and the Fund and Shareholders could likely suffer serious financial consequences as a result.
-Stress testing is performed on the Funds to monitor the impact of potential losses as a result of low probability events.
-These use a range of historical or hypothetical events which may be unrepresentative of actual abnormal market conditions or high impact events.
-The Company has in place procedures to limit the risks and protect Shareholder interests especially under abnormal market conditions.
-These may include reducing the use of the FDIs by the Fund, adopting stop-losses and undergoing more representative and more frequent stress testing.
+As specified in the section entitled Financial Derivative Instruments (FDIs) the Fund adopts a one-tailed 99% confidence level under normal market conditions for a one month holding horizon and considering at least one year of historical data.